brian6484/CSKnowledge/Network/OAuth2.md

 4) But if Oauth2 callback results in error, Spring Security will invoke **oAuth2AuthenticationFailureHandler** in SecurityConfig.

-5) Finally, oAuth2AuthenticationSuccessHandler creates a **JWT authentication token** for user and sends the user to  OAUTH2 redirectURi with this jWT token in a *query string*.
+5) Finally, oAuth2AuthenticationSuccessHandler creates a **JWT authentication token** for user and sends the user to  OAUTH2 redirectURi with this jWT token in a *query string* or cookie, as shown in diagram.